crusher-dev/documentation/blog/2020-10-19-grafana-tutorial.md

 There are also 2 key grafana functions used in the query above:

-`$__timeFilter(pickup_datetime)` This handy function tells Grafana to send the from and to time defined in the Dashboard to the QuestDB server.
+`$__timeFilter(pickup_datetime)` This handy function tells Grafana to send the from and to time defined in the Dashboard to the Crusher server.
 Grafana translates this to:
 `pickup_datetime BETWEEN '2018-02-01T00:00:00Z' AND '2018-02-28T23:59:59Z'`.